Hercules Capital (HTGC) Beats Stock Market Upswing: What Investors Need to Know

-Market participants will be closely following the financial results of Hercules Capital in its upcoming release.
-The company's earnings per share (EPS) are projected to be $0.47, reflecting a 4.44% increase from the same quarter last year.
-Simultaneously, our latest consensus estimate expects the revenue to be $137.05 million, showing a 14.67% escalation compared to the year-ago quarter.
+Investors will be eagerly watching for the performance of Hercules Capital in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on May 5, 2026.
+It is anticipated that the company will report an EPS of $0.47, marking a 4.44% rise compared to the same quarter of the previous year.
+At the same time, our most recent consensus estimate is projecting a revenue of $138 million, reflecting a 15.47% rise from the equivalent quarter last year.

-For the full year, the Zacks Consensus Estimates project earnings of $1.95 per share and a revenue of $562.82 million, demonstrating changes of +2.09% and +5.7%, respectively, from the preceding year.
+HTGC's full-year Zacks Consensus Estimates are calling for earnings of $1.95 per share and revenue of $564.7 million.
+These results would represent year-over-year changes of +2.09% and +6.05%, respectively.

-Any recent changes to analyst estimates for Hercules Capital should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+Investors might also notice recent changes to analyst estimates for Hercules Capital.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
-Hercules Capital is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.85% lower.
+Hercules Capital currently has a Zacks Rank of #3 (Hold).

-Looking at valuation, Hercules Capital is presently trading at a Forward P/E ratio of 8.02.
-For comparison, its industry has an average Forward P/E of 8.2, which means Hercules Capital is trading at a discount to the group.
+Digging into valuation, Hercules Capital currently has a Forward P/E ratio of 7.87.
+For comparison, its industry has an average Forward P/E of 8.09, which means Hercules Capital is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report